Ferguson CX · V1 · prototype-focused · See V2 (process-focused) → Read the editorial memo →

 What stays behind

-Both prototypes kept running — and the branch leads started extending them
+Both prototypes still running, and what the branch leads did next

 Both prototypes kept running past the engagement, operated by their respective branch leads with internal CX support.
 The Round Rock team started taking Make-It-Happen into nearby non-WMS locations, with a goal of scaling across every Blended CG before expanding into other Texas markets.
 Tamarac kept testing KnockKnock and was looking at how to take it to busier non-WMS locations that weren't fully staffed for Pro Pickup.

-The branch leads even asked, unprompted, about cross-pollinating: trying KnockKnock at Round Rock and Make-It-Happen at Tamarac.
+The branch leads asked, unprompted, about cross-pollinating: trying KnockKnock at Round Rock and Make-It-Happen at Tamarac.
 The CX leadership read: the service design approach gave the business a quick, low-cost way to test whether something was worth exploring further.
-The prototyping teams were now positioned to keep iterating with support rather than dependency.

 We have gone light years ahead in our communication by not just leaving them to work it out for themselves.